Tuesday, December 6, 2016

 And, geez, a $15 million drop of that bucket comes from a song many tasteful listeners despise, a throwaway that probably took him less time to write than it takes me to sort the weekly recyclables.

 In fact, I probably took more care in crafting this stupid little Monday morning blog than the great Sir Paul did in the entire composition of “Wonderful Christmastime.”
-For that he gets $15 million.

-And I get squat.
+And for that he gets $15 million and I get squat.

 No dough.
 No recognition.